HOLA, PERFECT DAY MEXICO: A NEW ROYAL CARIBBEAN DESTINATION IS ON ITS WAY

 The next in the award-winning Perfect Day Collection, and the vacation brand's growing destination lineup, is set to open on Mexico's Caribbean coast in 2027

 MIAMI, Oct.
-9, 2024 /PRNewswire/ -- Royal Caribbean has unveiled plans to mark the next bold adventure in vacations with the debut of Perfect Day Mexico.
+9, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Royal Caribbean has unveiled plans to mark the next bold adventure in vacations with the debut of Perfect Day Mexico.
 In 2027, vacationers can set their sights on Mexico's popular Caribbean coast in Mahahual for what will be a slice of paradise that combines Royal Caribbean's adrenaline-pumping thrills and ways to chill with the vibrancy and beauty of Mexico.

 "Perfect Day at CocoCay has been a gamechanger for both our guests and our business.
 With travelers prioritizing unique experiences and destinations driving their booking decisions, we're excited to expand our Perfect Day Collection by creating Perfect Day Mexico to super serve guests who want to explore the Western Caribbean," added Jason Liberty, president and CEO, Royal Caribbean Group.
 "Our momentum for reimagining the ultimate vacation experience for guests of all ages continues as we help guests turn the vacation of a lifetime into a lifetime of vacations across our brands."